itinsley/ToyRobotBasic/README.md

 ToyRobot is a project to practice and hone my coding skills, especially focusing on TDD.

-## To get started

-Checkout Repo
-Ensure you are using Ruby version ruby 2.2.1p85 (2015-02-26 revision 49769) [x86_64-darwin14].
-Recommend using RVM for this.
-Run bundle install
-Run the following to create a database user (where localuser is a local account with sufficient priveleges to create a user with CREATEDB privilege:

-psql -U localuser -d postgres -a -f db/scripts/create_default_user_account.sql

-Run the following to create the databases (dev/test)

-rake db:create

-Run rake to run the build and tests

-rake

 =========
 This ToyRobot app is based on the exercise found in RedWolf GitHub Repository: https://github.com/DiscoverRedwolf/toyrobot.git